kubaska/twitch-fox/README.md

 # Twitch Fox
 Quickly browse Twitch.
-Receive notifications for channels and games.
+Receive notifications for followed channels.
 Many customizable features.

 ## About this fork
 Hey!
 This is a forked version of Twitch Fox.
 I used this addon for well over 2 years now and loved it however it lacked feature that I really wanted: ability to follow channels locally while also being logged into Twitch.
 So after inspecting the codebase few times in 2020 I decided to finally make it happen.